Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 W "Alright, this is a heartfelt reunion, but we're still in the middle of a Fed prison.
 Let's move before the real Fed troops get here."<br>
 G "What is he doing here?"<br>
 TF takes off his hat politely
-TF "Pardon me, miss, but I've joined your gang momentarily.
+TF "Pardon me, miss, but I've joined your Pistoleros momentarily.
 I'm here to teach these Feds a lesson or two about the West and its people."<br>
 G "Well, don't mind if I do.
 You're quite a welcome sight, sir."<br>
 TF "Y'all makin' me blush with your dang compliments."<br>
 W "We ought to be moving already!"<br>